adaptivekind/app-of-apps/README.md

 # App of apps

 ArgoCD GitOps managed app of apps for Kubernetes lab environments for experimentation and learning.
-The app of apps provide git source of desired resources to for deployment in a Kubernetes cluster.
+This app of apps provide git source of desired resources to for deployment into a Kubernetes cluster of your choosing.
+The README below covers how to spin this up quickly on a local machine with k3d.

 ArgoCD automatically applies updates to the resources in the git repository to the Kubernetes cluster.

 ## Local k3d cluster